 Gilbert later writes: “Recognizing that people’s reactions don’t belong to you is the only sane way to create.
 If people enjoy what you’ve created, terrific.
 If people ignore what you’ve created, too bad.
 If people misunderstand what you’ve created, don’t sweat it.
 And what if people absolutely hate what you’ve created?
 What if people attack you with savage vitriol, and insult your intelligence, and malign your motives, and drag your good name through the mud?
 Just smile sweetly and suggest – as politely as you possibly can – that they go make their own fucking art.
 Then stubbornly continue making yours.”

 P.S.
 Big Magic is one of my all-time favourite books.
-It’s warm, wise, heartfelt – reading it made me braver.
-It also made me snort tea up my nose (she’s too funny sometimes).
-You can also watch her talk about Big Magic, or listen to her podcast on creativity.
-(By the way, if you read this and you thought “I’m not creative”, Gilbert would say to you: “If you’re alive, you’re a creative person. […] To even call somebody ‘a creative person’ is almost laughably redundant; creativity is the hallmark of our species.
+It’s warm, wise, heartfelt – reading it made me braver).
+You can watch her talk about Big Magic, or listen to her podcast on creativity.
+(By the way, if you read this and you thought “I’m not creative”, Gilbert would say: “If you’re alive, you’re a creative person. […] To even call somebody ‘a creative person’ is almost laughably redundant; creativity is the hallmark of our species.
 We have the sense for it; we have the curiosity for it; we have the opposable thumbs for it; we have the rhythm for it; we have the language and the excitement and the innate connection to divinity for it.”
 So there.